mukund1403/tp/docs/UserGuide.md

 - `/group` is a keyword to indicate the start of the group name.
 - `GROUP_NAME` is the name of the group.
+- `GROUP_NAME` must be an existing group.
+- User must be in a group to exit the group.

 Example: `exit /group Friends`